akouz/HBus/README.md

 If a node does not have permanent ID, it assigns itself a random temporary ID of 0xFyyy, where y - a hex digit.
 During configuration stage permanent IDs should be assigned to all nodes.
 Permanent IDs start from any hex digit other than 0xF.

+It is higly recommended to limit permanent ID by the range [0x0001..0x0EFF] (eg by the range [1..3893]).

 Request from Node A to Node B

 <table>